Meadowlarke/Bibliography/Bibliography.md

 ~360--370: What elightenment writers were realling saying.

-370: Ethic if self-transformation through performance.
+370: Ethic of self-transformation through performance.

 385: Novalis.